linuxhw/hw-probe/README.md

 AppImage
 --------

 The portable app that runs anywhere, no need to install anything.
-Just download [hw-probe-1.4-97-x86_64.AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-97-x86_64.AppImage) and run the following command to probe your computer:
+Just download [hw-probe-1.4-97-x86_64.AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-97-x86_64.AppImage) and run the following command in terminal to probe your computer:

     chmod +x ./hw-probe-1.4-97-x86_64.AppImage
     sudo ./hw-probe-1.4-97-x86_64.AppImage -all -upload